 Install Geekbench on Linux (Tutorial)

-How to install Geekbench 4 and Geekbench 5 on Linux
+How to install Geekbench 4, 5 and 6 on Linux

 • a local computer running any Linux distribution